Earn Your Master of Public Health in Social and Behavioral Sciences Online

 Have questions?
 We have answers.

-Choosing the right online program comes with lots of questions, and our admissions outreach advisors are here to help you sort through them all.
-Connect with this friendly, knowledgeable team for personalized guidance.
-They’ll make sure you have everything you need to feel confident about your next steps at Kent State.
+Choosing the right online program comes with lots of questions, and our admissions outreach advisor is here to help you sort through them all.
+Connect with this friendly, knowledgeable advisor for personalized guidance.
+Taylor will make sure you have everything you need to feel confident about your next steps at Kent State.

 Admissions and Application Deadlines